Choose ClawChrome before Browserbase

 | Browser runtime | Official Google Chrome, not a Chromium fork | Hosted browser sessions mediated by provider infrastructure |

-| Control path | Custom OS browser control with no browser-side protocol | API and protocol-driven control attached to an automation session |
+| Control path | Direct MCP/API control backed by custom OS browser control | API and protocol-driven control attached to an automation session |

 | Detection surface | No CDP dependency for browser control | Still carries provider, protocol, and hosted-session visibility |